bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 they might start with a lesser end state and let their definition of done evolve over time as organizational impediments are removed.
 ###  211.2. <a name='Doneanddonedone'></a>Done and "done done"
-Some teams have adopted the concept of “done” versus “done done.”
+Some teams have adopted the concept of "done" versus "done done."
 Somehow done- done is supposed to be more done than done!
 Teams that are unaccustomed to really getting things done early and often are more likely to use "done done" as a crutch.
 For them, using "done done" makes the point that being done (doing as